kokoscript/loopy-desktop/README.md

 ### rxvt-unicode

-Copy `.Xresources`, `.termBG.png`, and `.urxvt` over to your home directory.
+Copy `.Xresources`, `.termBG.png`, and `.urxvt` to your home directory.
 Run `xrdb ~/.Xresources` to apply.

 ### XNEdit

 [XNEdit](https://github.com/unixwork/xnedit) is a somewhat-modern fork of NEdit.
+Its predecessor's life as the default IRIX text editor helps it fit nicely into loopy-desktop.
 To apply the theme, copy `.Xresources` and `.xnedit` to your home directory.
 Run `xrdb ~/.Xresources` to apply, if you haven't already.

 ### Fish

 I actually don't know why I made this a part of loopy-desktop.
 I guess I was anticipating people asking for my shell setup?

 Anyway, you'll need Fish along with the [Tide](https://github.com/IlanCosman/tide) prompt.
-Copy the contents of `.config/fish` over once you're done installing that.
+Copy the contents of `.config/fish` over once you've finished installing that.
 You'll also need to copy over `.scripts` to your home directory for the MOTD and weather scripts; add a cronjob to run `weather.sh` every hour.

 If you don't want to switch over to Fish and are currently using Zsh, check out [powerlevel10k](https://github.com/romkatv/powerlevel10k).
 Although it's a bit... *much*, you should be able to configure the prompt to look like the one in the screenshot.